syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Enable Panning

-Panning feature allows you move the visible area of the maps when it is zoomed in.
+The panning feature allows you to move the visible area of the maps when it is zoomed in.
 To enable panning, set the `EnablePanning` property to `true`.
 The default value of the `EnablePanning` is `true`.

 N> It is applicable for both tile layer and shape layer.